2016 Texas Tech Red Raiders football team: Texas

-Oklahoma State
+At No. 17 Oklahoma State

 Despite suffering numerous injuries throughout the game on both offense and defense, the Red Raiders refused to go without a fight against the Cowboys.
 With 1:44 left in the game, Texas Tech fullback Quinton White, who was in the game as a running back, found the endzone on a 1-yard touchdown run, but Clayton Hatfield missed the game-tying extra point.
 With Hatfield missing the extra point, Texas Tech fell to Oklahoma State 44–45.